lukas-krecan/json2xml/README.md

 Also note that version 2.0 and higher require Jackson 2.x If you need new features in Jackson 1.x, just file a ticket and I will backport the changes.

+*Please do not use version 4.0.
+It has broken handling of arrays.
+Since it has been in the wild for two days only, I do not assume anyone is using it.*

 Maven
 -----
 To use with Maven, add this dependency